 - In a bowl, whisk egg yolk with sugar, cardamom and salt.

 - Whisk in the cream and the milk.

-- Pour the custard into the casserole pan.
+- Pour the custard into the casserole pan, then add the raspberries.

 - Pour boiling water into the baking pan until it comes about halfway up the outside of the casserole pan.

-- Transfer to the oven and bake until set and no longer jiggly in the center (45 to 60 minutes*).
+- Transfer the baking pan to the oven and set on the center baking rack.
+Bake, uncovered, until the custard is set and no longer jiggly in the center (45 to 60 minutes*).

 - Take the casserole pan out of the water and let cool to room temperature.